This article explains how a creditor can get a default judgment against you, and what you can do to have it set aside.

 - You were improperly served with the court papers that you didn’t answer (most often the complaint).

-For example, if the default or summons and complaint were served by leaving them with your eight-year-old who forgets to give them to you, there may be a substantial defect.
-But, if your eight-year-old does remember to give the summons and complaint to you, there’s no substantial defect, because you do actually know about the summons and complaint.
+For example, if the default or summons and complaint were served by leaving them with your young child who forgets to give them to you, there may be a substantial defect.
+But, if your young child does remember to give the summons and complaint to you, there’s no substantial defect, because you do actually know about the summons and complaint.

 Do you have a good reason for not responding to the complaint or missing the hearing that led to the default?
 If, for example, you were in the hospital on the day of your hearing and the court found you in default for not showing up, you probably have a reasonable excuse.
 Keep in mind that the judge will want to see some proof, like a doctor’s note, to support your excuse.